comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 ⏱️ 10 minutes - Individual

-You will have received an invite to the Github organisation called COMP1100-[Year]-s1/2 or COMP710-[Year]-s1/2, where Year is this year, and `s1` or `s2` depending which semester you take the course in.
+You will have received an invite to the Github organisation called for the course.

 Accept this invite, creating an account on Github if you do not have one already.